kaishin/redalemeden.com/content/posts/2016-05-14-speedster-a-retrospective/index.md

 This did not bode well.
 Even an optimistic revenue projection wasn't enough to offset the costs for more than 3 months.
 Without recurring revenue, Speedster would not be sustainable on the long run.

-After 24 hours of hesitation, I pulled the trigger on the *Speedster Hero* IAP and replaced it with consumable tests packs in 1.1.
+After 24 hours of hesitation, I pulled the trigger on the *Speedster Hero* <abbr title="In-app purchase">IAP</abbr> and replaced it with consumable tests packs in 1.1.
 Here's how things went since:

 ![[Chart] Daily Sales](march-may-sales.svg) _Daily revenue between March 1st and May 12th.
 Total: $148._